Visma-AutoPay/http-signatures/README.md

 StructuredDictionary.parse("key=value;param=ok, key2=value2");
 ```

-If type is unknown then more generic methods can be used.
+If the type is not known beforehand then more generic method can be used.
 ```java
 // can return Structured Integer, Decimal, Bytes, String or Token StructuredItem item = StructuredItem.parse(header);